Ask AI

 Output

-• Description: The name of the variable where the retrieved HTML content of the webpage will be stored.
+• Response: A piece of text.
+This is the name of the variable where the retrieved HTML content of the webpage will be stored.
+By default, this variable will be named HTML.

-• Description: The name of the variable that will hold the outcome of this action.
+• Status: A text indicating the status of an execution.
+This is the name of the variable that will hold the outcome of the attempt to fetch the webpage.
 Possible values include:

 Execution Flow